 (iv) Health education: Health promotion and disease prevention, promoting health education is one of the priority objectives of the educational system.
 The Ministry of Education and Research promotes Health Education through the lens of all school subjects and not separately.
 In the mandatory discipline Personal Development, one of the five modules is the Healthy way of life, which includes such content units as: Healthy way of life – value emphasis.
 Health as value.
 Health and life priorities.
 Health - element of culture.
 Ways of manifesting the culture of personal health.
 Use of the right to disease prevention and health maintenance services.
 The frequency of medical control/diagnosis, etc., which directly or indirectly include the theme of promoting a healthy way of life.
 Also, in the structure of the curriculum for the mandatory subject Biology for secondary education, the module "Human organism and health" was developed, through which students are guided to engage in health maintenance activities in order to form a sanogenic behavior.
 Thus, in grades I-XII, the promotion of a healthy way of life is carried out through the reconceptualized curriculum in the mandatory discipline "Personal Development" (1 hour per week), starting with the 2018-2019 academic year.
 Health education is also carried out through the subjects: Physical Education (in the environment, 30 hours each year), the "Healthy Lifestyle" module, Biology, the newly introduced module in the curriculum, "The Human Organism and Health" (in classes VI-IX), but also through the "Reproductive system and human reproduction" module (in class XI).
 Taking into account the cyclical nature of the educational process, in curricular and extracurricular activities regarding the healthy way of life, all students from the general primary and secondary education system were included.
 Within the optional classes, the Breast Education discipline.

-This table provides metadata for the actual indicator available from Moldova statistics closest to the corresponding global SDG indicator.
-Please note that even when the global SDG indicator is fully available from Moldovan statistics, this table should be consulted for information on national methodology and other Moldovan-specific metadata information.
+This table provides metadata for the actual indicator available from Moldovan statistics closest to the corresponding global SDG indicator.
+Please note that even when the global SDG indicator is fully available, this table should be consulted for information on national methodology and other Moldovan-specific metadata information.

 This table provides information on metadata for SDG indicators as defined by the UN Statistical Commission.
 Complete global metadata is provided by the UN Statistics Division.